Environmental radioactivity

-Environmental radioactivity is produced by radioactive materials in the human environment.
-While some radioisotopes, such as strontium-90 (90Sr) and technetium-99 (99Tc), are only found on Earth as a result of human activity, and some, like potassium-40 (40K), are only present due to natural processes, a few isotopes, e.g. tritium (3H), result from both natural processes and human activities.
-The concentration and location of some natural isotopes, particularly uranium-238 (238U), can be affected by human activity.
+Environmental radioactivity is part of the overall background radiation and is produced by radioactive materials in the human environment.
+While some radioisotopes, such as strontium-90 (90Sr) and technetium-99 (99Tc), are only found on Earth as a result of human activity, and some, like potassium-40 (40K), are only present due to natural processes, a few isotopes, such as tritium (3H), result from both natural processes and human activities.
+The concentration and location of some natural isotopes, particularly uranium-238 (238U), can be affected by human activity, such as nuclear weapons testing.

 Background level in soils

-Radioactivity is present everywhere, and has been since the formation of the earth.
+Radioactivity is present everywhere, and has been since the formation of the Earth.
 Natural radioactivity detected in soil is predominantly due to the following four natural radioisotopes: 40K, 226Ra, 238U, and 232Th.
 In one kilogram of soil, the potassium-40 amounts to an average 370 Bq of radiation, with a typical range of 100–700 Bq; the others each contribute some 25 Bq, with typical ranges of 10–50 Bq (7–50 Bq for the 232Th).
 Some soils may vary greatly from these norms.